lightoj-dev/problem-tutorials/1029/en.md

 - **Minimum Spanning Tree**: We have to connect all houses with the power station using minimum cost.
 We have to pick `edges` in a way that satisfies the cost minimization.
 Therefore, we have to compute the `Minimum Spanning Tree` of the graph.

+  - `Minimum Spanning Tree` of a graph is a subtree of that graph that contains all the `nodes` and the `sum of edge weights` is minimum possible.

 - **Maximum Spanning Tree**: We also have to calculate the maximum possible cost to connect all the `nodes`.
 For this, we have to pick `edges` in a way that maximizes the cost.
 So we also have to compute the `Maximum Spanning Tree` of the graph.
+  - `Maximum Spanning Tree` of a graph is a subtree of that graph that contains all the `nodes` and the `sum of edge weights` is maximum possible.
+We can tweak the Minimum Spanning Tree algorithm to implement Maximum Spanning Tree.

 ### Solution